Cauliflower Mash

 • Complex carbohydrates - Quinoa is mainly composed of slow-digesting complex carbs rather than fast-digesting carbs.
 This gives you steady energy.

 • High iron - Quinoa contains much more iron than other grains.
-This helps transport oxygen around the body and prevents anemia.
+This helps transport oxygen around the body and helps prevent anemia.

-• Rich antioxidants - Quinoa is very high in antioxidants including quercetin, kaempferol, and ferulic acid.
-These help eliminate free radicals and reduce inflammation.
+• Rich antioxidants - Quinoa is very high in antioxidants including quercetin, kaempferol, and ferulic acid which are said to help eliminate free radicals and reduce inflammation.

-• Low glycemic index - The glycemic index of quinoa is around 53, meaning it won't cause big spikes in blood sugar.
-This helps manage diabetes.
+• Low glycemic index - The glycemic index of quinoa is around 53, meaning it won't cause big spikes in blood sugar levels.
+This is important if you're a diabetic.

 How Do You Grow Cauliflower?